funnyrabbit87/simplifyDoc/esodc.md

 Faster prefix queries with index_prefixes. 通过min_chars和max_chars去分词

-Use constant_keyword to speed up filtering
+Use constant_keyword to speed up filtering specified property value to a fix word in index mapping. then split index to 2 or more.